learnable-content/Laravel-5/README.md

 # Running our first migrations

-What of the things we will be doing for our application is creating our own migration files.
-Migrations help us create our own database structure through files.
+One of the things we will be doing for our application is creating our own migration files.
+Migrations help us create and version our own database structure through files.
 The power behind doing migration files is that we can create databases with one command and if need be we can delete them all and bring them back up again with a few commands.

 ## Setting up Sequel Pro